KevinAst/svelte-native-forms/TOOLING.md

            c:/data/tech/dev/GitHub.txt

 > ********************************************************************************
-- create github repository: visualize-it
+- create github repository: svelte-native-forms
   * New Project:
     - Create a Repository on GitHub (i.e. a project)
       * from github page (https://github.com/KevinAst)
       * click + (by user name)
       * New Repository
-      * repository name: visualize-it
+      * repository name: svelte-native-forms
       * description:     Your view into External Systems
       * Initialize this repository with a README
       * Add MIT License